akshay-anand24/Trade-Simulator/Readme.md

 ### 🐍 1.
 Python  Visualization

-If you want to run the Python-based version (without GUI):
+If you want to run the Python-based version:

 ```
 cd Trade-Simulator